bottlepy/bottle-inject/README.rst

 ::

     def my_func(
-        db                 # Positional arguments are always recognized as an injection point with the same name. a = 'value'        # Keyword arguments with default values are not recognized. b = inject('db')   # Here we explicitly define an injection point.
+        db                 # Positional arguments are always recognized as injection points with the same name. a = 'value'        # Keyword arguments with default values are not recognized. b = inject('db')   # Here we explicitly define an injection point.
 The name of the argument is no longer
                            #  important.